pestafford/pestafford/README.md

 #### [Home Automation Server](https://github.com/pestafford/infosec-projects/blob/main/Home-Automation.md)
 Proxmox server running home automation, data storage, media decoder, and more.

 #### Cybersecurity Home Lab
 Virtualized network running Windows environment monitored using ELK Stack, and pentested using Kali Linux

 #### Deploying a Virtual Office in Azure
 Deploying a secure virtual network with multiple vm endpoints

+#### Protecting Your Network from random IoT devices.
+Detecting and Sequestering IoT devices to reduce your attack surface.

 <!--
 **pestafford/pestafford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.